The Naughtiest Girl is a Monitor: New characters

 Arabella is an extremely spoiled, extremely rich girl who comes to stay at Elizabeth's during the holidays.
+Like the Elizabeth of two terms ago, she is not very good at following rules; she keeps a large sum of money for herself even though she knows perfectly well she has to put all her money in the box.
 Far more spoiled than Elizabeth was before Whyteleafe "cured" her of her naughtiness, Arabella seems to be obsessed with airs and graces and personal appearance.